IgniteUI/igniteui-docfx/en/components/select.md

 }
 ```
 >[!NOTE]
->If you pass in your custom settings both as an argument in the `open` function and into the template, the `igx-select` will use the ones, provided in the `open` function.
+>If you pass in your custom settings both as an argument in the `open` function and in the template, `igx-select` will use the ones provided in the `open` function.
 However, if you bind the settings to an internal event, such as `onOpening` or `onOpened` then `igx-select` will use the settings that are provided in the template.

 ### Styling
 Every component has its own theme.